abdel792/mp3DirectCut/readme.md

 ## Change for version 2.1 ##

 *	 Adding a script to vocalize moving to the next splitting point with Control+Right Arrow;
-*	 Adding a script to vocalize moving to the previous splitting point with Control+Right Arrow;
+*	 Adding a script to vocalize moving to the previous splitting point with Control+Left Arrow;
 *	 Adding a script to vocalize the displacement of 4 hundredths of second ahead, with Shift+Right Arrow;
 *	 Adding a script to vocalize the displacement of 4 hundredths of second back, with Shift+Left Arrow;
 *	 Correction of the addon's summary from 'for mp3DirectCut' to 'mp3DirectCut'.